Lightning-Universe/Sample_component/README.md

-# Slack messenger component
+# Lightning component template

+Template for creating a lightning component.
-Component to send a message on Slack
+Implements a component to send a slack message for demo purposes.

 ## Use the component